indraai/indra.team/instructions/threefold-agent.md

 - **Respond, Don't React:** Train yourself to respond to situations with thoughtfulness and composure, rather than reacting impulsively or emotionally.

-By understanding and embodying the concept of the #ThreefoldAgent, we can transform our actions and interactions, leading to more fulfilling and harmonious outcomes.
-In the next segment, we will delve deeper into the #VedicThreefoldAlgorithm and how it can be applied to further aspects of our lives.
+By understanding and embodying the concept of the **#ThreefoldAgent**, we can transform our actions and interactions, leading to more fulfilling and harmonious outcomes.
+In the next segment, we will delve deeper into the **#VedicThreefoldAlgorithm** and how it can be applied to further aspects of our lives.
 Stay with us for more insights.

 [→ Next: Threefold Duty](threefold-duty.md)